 And those are just the common ones, many new discoveries await as birders and biologists increase their visits to Perijá.
 There is a spinetail there that could be a new species, but so little is known of it a decision on its exact status has not yet been reached.

-This area may never rival birding in Santa Marta in the number of endemics it offers, but it will come close once taxonomy has been updated for these birds.
+This area may never rival birding in the number of endemics it offers, but it will come close once taxonomy has been updated for these birds.